 There are methods that use aggressive vapours to smooth some plastics (ABS) but we do not use or recommend these.

-Why not take a look at some of our past 3D Prints… Or, if you would like to know more about how White Horse CAD can help you with your 3D printing requirement please get in touch…[pirate_forms id=”1232″]
+If you want to know more, take a look at some of our past 3D Prints.
+Or, for more info about our 3D printing service, please get in touch.